 Reason 4: The Gulf Coast Has Its Own Vibe

-“The West Coast is the best coast,” says Cimney, noting Clearwater Beach’s laid-back ocean experience with consistently calm surf conditions (in comparison to the choppier Atlantic Ocean on Florida’s East Coast).
-“The Atlantic side also has sand that’s very granular and almost harsh, whereas the sand on the West Coast is softer and finer.”
+Cimney notes how Clearwater Beach has a laid-back ocean experience with consistently calm surf conditions.
+“The sand on the West Coast is softer and finer.”
 It works nicely for travelers, especially of the international variety, who fly into Orlando, visit the theme parks, then make the 1.5-hour, straight-shot drive over to Clearwater Beach and spend the rest of their vacation relaxing on the beach.
 So: If your experience in Florida is limited to Orlando and the Atlantic side of the state, remember that there’s reason to explore the other side.

 Reason 5: The Sunsets